FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Well, we certainly have interviewed lots of Secret Service employees.

-And I know that you can't answer whether they were here in this instance or not, but what would cause recordings to not exist for the Trump rally if as a hypothetical?
+And I know that you can't answer whether they were here in this instance or not, but what would cause recordings to not exist for the Trump rally as a hypothetical?

-I mean, uh if they if they didn't record, then maybe situations where they just don't record in the first place, and why that would be though, I I'm not sure I can answer that.
+I mean, if they didn't record, there may be situations where they just don't record in the first place.

 Thank you.